VoltCruelerz/OwlMarble-Magic/README.md

 # OwlMarble Magic

-Made on behalf of, and in collaboration with, [u/TheOwlMarble](https://www.reddit.com/user/TheOwlMarble) to ease the import of their homebrew spell list into FoundryVTT.
+Made on behalf of, and in collaboration with, [u/TheOwlMarble](https://www.reddit.com/user/TheOwlMarble) to ease the import of their homebrew spell and feat lists into FoundryVTT.

 ## Spells